 The sectoral financial institution benchmark is the financial institution sectoral allocated decarbonization pathway.
 The financial institution is allocated this pathway from the sector decarbonization pathway, of which there are different pathways for different countries and regions.
-The extent to which a financed company is tied to a scenario in any one country is proportional to its sales in that country, thus the financial institution sectoral benchmark is geographically weighted.

 Two types of benchmarks will be used depending on the type of sectors.